ibm-cloud-docs/solution-tutorials/cloud-usage.md

     ```
     {: pre}

-While the data-driven approach provides the most flexibility in exploring usage, it is beyond the scope of this introductory tutorial.
-A GitHub project has been created to provide a sample application that leverages available APIs.
+While the data-driven approach provides the most flexibility in exploring usage, a more thorough explanation is beyond the scope of this introductory tutorial.

 ## Expand the tutorial